 Trang An

-Coming to Trang An, you can choose one of 3 boat tours to visit the caves, temples, palaces.
+Coming to Trang An, you can choose one of 3 boat tours to visit the caves, temples, and palaces.
 Each tour lasts from 2 to 3 hours.
-Thanks to its pristine space, as beautiful as a watercolor painting, Trang An has been recognized by Unesco as a natural and cultural heritage of the world.
-Notably, this place was chosen by director Jordan Vogt Roberts as the setting for the blockbuster Kong – Skull Island.
+Thanks to its pristine, watercolor-like beauty, Trang An has been recognized by UNESCO as a natural and cultural heritage site of the world.
+Notably, this place was chosen by director Jordan Vogt-Roberts as the setting for the blockbuster Kong: Skull Island.

 Tam Coc – Bich Dong

-Tam Coc – Bich Dong is a cave complex in Nam Hoa Lu commune, known by famous names such as “inland Ha Long Bay” is a key national tourist area of Vietnam.
+Tam Coc – Bich Dong is a cave complex in Nam Hoa Lu commune, known by the nickname “inland Ha Long Bay,” and is a key national tourist area of Vietnam.
 The entire area includes a system of limestone caves and historical relics related to the Tran dynasty.

-Bich Dong is located 2 km from Tam Coc wharf, meaning “green pearl” cave, the name given by Mr. Nguyen Nghiem, father of the great Vietnamese writer Nguyen Du in 1773.
+Bich Dong is located 2 km from Tam Coc wharf and means “green pearl” cave, a name given by Mr. Nguyen Nghiem, father of the great Vietnamese writer Nguyen Du, in 1773.
 This is one of the scenic spots in the group called “the second most beautiful cave in Vietnam”.

-The special thing is that if you want to visit the system of three caves, you have to travel by boat and sometimes have to bow your head low if you don’t want to hit the rock ceiling above.
-The entrance fee is 120,000 VND/person, the boat fee on Tam Coc route is 150,000 VND/trip.
+The special thing is that if you want to visit the system of three caves, you have to travel by boat, and sometimes have to bow your head low if you don’t want to hit the rock ceiling above.
+The entrance fee is 120,000 VND/person, and the boat fee on the Tam Coc route is 150,000 VND/trip.

 Mua cave

-From the top of Mua cave, you can see the beautiful panorama of Ninh Binh with winding rivers, rice fields and majestic mountains.
-Visitors can spend about 2 – 3 hours in the tourist area to visit and take pictures.
+From the top of Mua Cave, you can see the beautiful panorama of Ninh Binh with winding rivers, rice fields, and majestic mountains.
+Visitors can spend about 2-3 hours in the tourist area to visit and take photos.

 Am Tien Cave

-A scenic spot belonging to the Hoa Lu ancient capital national relic complex, Am Tien Cave is located in Tay Hoa Lu commune, more than 10 km from the center of Ninh Binh city.
-The area is surrounded by towering limestone mountains like a citadel, in the middle is a cool blue lake.
-This place is often commented by tourists as having a poetic beauty but mixed with a bit of sadness and mystery.
+Am Tien Cave, a scenic spot within the Hoa Lu ancient capital national relic complex, is located in Tay Hoa Lu commune, more than 10 km from the center of Ninh Binh city.
+The area is surrounded by towering limestone mountains like a citadel, and in the middle is a cool blue lake.
+This place is often described by tourists as having a poetic beauty, mixed with a bit of sadness and mystery.
 In the past, the only way to get here was to climb the mountain, so Am Tien was named Tuyet Tinh Coc (meaning “End of love” cave).
-Today, visitors can go through the mountain via a tunnel, then climb the mountain to visit the temple to burn incense, and admire the cave with magical stalactites.
+Today, visitors can go through a tunnel, then climb the mountain to visit the temple, burn incense, and admire the cave with magical stalactites.
 Entrance fee 20,000 VND/person.

 Van Long Lagoon